-Responding to a hydrocarbon incident requires careful assessment of the situation followed by regular updates if a spill or release threatens public or environmental sensitivities.
+Some of the first steps in response require careful assessment of a spill situation followed by regular updates if a spill threatens public or environmental sensitivities.
 The assessment process includes the following sequence of steps:

 - 1. Identify spilled material and safety hazards to personnel, contractors and the general public - 2.
 Evaluate the properties of the spill/release as they influence movement, recovery, and environmental effects - 3.
 Estimate spill size and movement - 4.
 Evaluate level of Emergency Response Team activation - 5.
 Establish response priorities - 6.
-Evaluate if the spill/release is of suspicious origin
+Evaluate if the spill is of suspicious origin